DIDSR/DataCard-Metadata/Completeness/README.md

 `--reference_path`:  Path to metadata reference dictionary

-`--cc_level`: The level at which completeness should be assessed.
-This argument is used to specify a subgroup within the chosen metadata dictionary.
+`--cc_level`:  Completeness Check level.
+This argument is used to specify a subgroup level within the chosen metadata dictionary for completeness assessment.

 ### Inputs